meghapsimatrix/simhelpers/README.md

 <!-- badges: end -->

-The goal of SimHelpers is to …
+The goal of SimHelpers is to help with running simulation studies.
+It calculates performance criteria measures, Monte Carlo Standard Errors…(under development).

 ## Installation